 Typically, this problem develops in children.
 Various sources give an age range of five to ten years of age.
 It occurs more commonly in boys then girls in a ratio of six to one.
 When it does occur in girls it is typically at a younger age then boys and is thought that is due to the fact that bones ossify at a younger age in girls compared to boys.
 In the vast majority of cases the disease occurs in only one foot.

 There is no definitive explanation for why this phenomenon occurs, but one put forward is that the navicular bone, being the last bone of the foot to ossify (fully develop), may be pressed against the adjacent bones, the talus and cuneiform bones.
 As the child ages and becomes heavier, this compression increases and the blood supply to the navicular is thus cut off, resulting in the inability of the navicular bone to fully form.

 Typically the parent will notice that their child is limping.
 Upon questioning the child, there will be no history of trauma, although trauma can certainly play a role in the onset of Kohlers disease.
 Examination of the foot will reveal swelling and tenderness in the area of the navicular bone, which is on the top inside portion of the foot near the top of the arch.

 In instances where there is no history of trauma, in a child, Kohlers disease has to be suspected based on the location of pain.
 Confirmation of the condition is usually through an x-ray.
 It is recommended that x-rays of both feet be taken, in order to compare the appearance of the navicular bone in each foot.

 Serial x-rays, taken over a period of several months can be very helpful in observing the progress of the healing process.

 Treatment, therefore, is to relieve the stress on the navicular bone.
-In mild cases nothing more than a soft orthotic may be necessary to support the navicular bone and allow it to heal.
+In mild cases nothing more than a soft orthotic may be necessary to support the navicular bone to take pressure off the tibialis posterior tendon and allow the bone to heal.
 Parents need to warn their children that the orthotic has to be worn all the time.
 Running around the house barefoot, for example, will only worsen the symptoms.

 In cases where the pain has not resolved after a couple of months, an MRI may be necessary to rule out other conditions such as a tarsal coalition.
 Bone scans are generally of no value in this condition as there are too many false positives due to the ossification centers in the developing bones.
-Kohler's disease is generally not a surgical problem.

 Want more information?
 CLICK HERE